eclipse-tractusx/tutorial-resources/icc-irs-challenges/ki-assistent.md

 ---

+### Step 10: Ask user about status success/error
+- Ask participants if they were able to enrich the graph with additional information from the IRS response.
+- Ask if they have received any tombstones in the IRS response, if yes they should get in contact with a moderator of the workshop.
+- Request confirmation to proceed.

+---

-### Step 7: Finalize and Deliver
+### Step 11: Finalize and Deliver
 - Summarize the results of all phases including:
   - Objectives, acceptance criteria, and technical requirements for each phase.
   - Details of frontend features and implementations.

-- Ask if participants want to extend the solution further or if the workshop is complete.
+- Ask if participants want to extend the solution further or if they want to proceed to the last step for the workshop to complete.

-### Step 8: Take a screenshot and share it with the community
+### Step 12: Last step take a screenshot and share it with the community
 - Take a screenshot or snapshot from your crafted result and share it with the Tractus-X Community.